https://www.compsim.com |

 Question: How easy is it to integrate KEEL Technology into an existing application?

-Answer: Very simple.
-KEEL models are created with the KEEL Toolkit.
+Toolkit.
 Preliminary testing is performed there to validate the design.
-Design documentation can be generated in the form of reports if desired.
+Design

+When the designer (domain expert) is ready to integrate the model into the target application the user selects the source code language of choice from a menu item.
+This creates a text file for the "KEEL Engine" with the design packaged as a function or class with methods (depending on the language).
+This code is then pasted into the application code area within the user's application development environment of choice.
 To call the function, one takes the data items that will drive the function and loads them into tables as normalized values (input values are normalized to values between 0 and 100).
 Then the function is called the same way that functions are called for any other function call.
 The results are returned as normalized values in another table for you to use to drive the rest of your system.
+You, the system designer, manage when and how often the KEEL Engine is called: change of state, periodic, polled, continuous.
+It is just a function call.
+The complexity of the KEEL Engine is completely separated from the integration process. |

 Question: Why is licensing KEEL different than licensing a software tool like Microsoft Excel?